Sari: Origins and history

-The history of sari-like drapery can be traced back to ancient India 2800–1800 BCE around the northwestern part of the Indian subcontinent.
+The history of sari-like drapery can be traced back to ancient India, between 2800 and 1800 BCE, around the northwestern region of the Indian subcontinent.
 Cotton was first cultivated and woven on the Indian subcontinent around the 5th millennium BCE.
-Dyes used during this period are still in use, particularly indigo, lac, red madder and turmeric.
+Dyes used during this period are still in use, particularly indigo, lac, red madder, and turmeric.
 Silk was woven around 2450 BCE and 2000 BCE.

-The word sari evolved from ISO (शाटिका) is mentioned in early Hindu literature as women's attire.
-The sari or ISO evolved from a three-piece ensemble comprising the ISO, the lower garment; the ISO; a veil worn over the shoulder or the head; and the ISO, a chestband.
+The word sari is derived from ISO (शाटिका), which is mentioned in early Hindu literature as women's attire.
+The sari, or ISO, evolved from a three-piece ensemble comprising the ISO, the lower garment; the ISO, a veil worn over the shoulder or head; and the ISO, a chestband.
 This ensemble is mentioned in Sanskrit literature and Buddhist Pali literature during the 6th century BCE.

-Ancient antariya closely resembled the dhoti wrap in the "fishtail" version which was passed through the legs, covered the legs loosely and then flowed into long, decorative pleats at front of the legs.
-It further evolved into Bhairnivasani skirt, today known as ghagri and lehenga.
+The ancient antariya closely resembled the dhoti wrap in the "fishtail" version, which was passed through the legs, covered the legs loosely, and then flowed into long, decorative pleats at the front of the legs.
+It further evolved into the Bhairnivasani skirt, today known as the ghagri and lehenga.
 Uttariya was a shawl-like veil worn over the shoulder or head.
-It evolved into what is known today known as dupatta and ghoonghat.
+It evolved into what is known today as the dupatta and ghoonghat.
 Likewise, the ISO evolved into the choli by the 1st century CE.

-The 7th century Sanskrit work Kadambari by Banabhatta and ancient Tamil poetry, such as the Cilappatikaram, describes women in exquisite drapery or sari.
+The 7th century Sanskrit work Kadambari by Banabhatta and ancient Tamil poetry, such as the Cilappatikaram, describe women in exquisite drapery or saris.
 In ancient India, although women wore saris that bared the navel, the Dharmasastra writers stated that women should be dressed such that the navel would never become visible, which may have led to a taboo on exposure of the midriff at some times and places.

-It is generally accepted that wrapped sari-like garments for lower body and sometimes shawls or scarf like garment called 'uttariya' for upper body, have been worn by Indian women for a long time, and that they have been worn in their current form for hundreds of years.
-In ancient couture the lower garment was called 'nivi' or 'nivi bandha', while the upper body was mostly left bare.
+It is generally accepted that wrapped sari-like garments for the lower body and sometimes shawls or scarf like garments called 'uttariya' for the upper body, have been worn by Indian women for a long time, and that they have been worn in their current form for hundreds of years.
+In ancient couture, the lower garment was called 'nivi' or 'nivi bandha', while the upper body was mostly left bare.
 The works of Kalidasa mention the ISO, a form of tight fitting breast band that simply covered the breasts.
 It was also sometimes referred to as an ISO or ISO.